Localization, metabelian groups, and the isomorphism problem: Completions of polycyclic groups

-The same proof used above can be used to prove that the conjugates of $b$ by the powers of $a$ is also generate a finitely generated group.
-So Lemma \ref{lemma4.2} applies as noted above.
-Thus we have proved that if $G$ is polycyclic, the two-generator subgroups of $\widehat{G}$ are polycyclic and hence the finitely generated subgroups of $\widehat{G}$ are also polycyclic, as claimed.
+\begin{proof}[Proof of Theorem~\ref{thm:finitelygenerated}] The same proof used above can be used to prove that the conjugates of $b$ by the powers of $a$ also generate a finitely generated group.
+So Lemma \ref{lem:technical[s,a]} applies as noted above.
+Thus we have proved that if $G$ is polycyclic, the two-generator subgroups of $\widehat{G}$ are polycyclic and hence the finitely generated subgroups of $\widehat{G}$ are also polycyclic by Theorem~\ref{thm:2generators}, as claimed. \end{proof}